Eddie Faulkner

-Eddie Faulkner (born October 20, 1977) is an American football coach who is currently the running backs coach for the Pittsburgh Steelers of the National Football League (NFL).
+Eddie Faulkner (born October 20, 1977) is an American football coach who is currently the running backs coach for the Baltimore Ravens of the National Football League (NFL).

 Playing career

 Faulkner played college football at Wisconsin from 1996 to 2000.
 He was a tailback, compiling 1,064 yards and seven touchdowns over his career.
 After his college career was over, he signed a pro contract with the Pittsburgh Steelers before going on to play for the Edmonton Eskimos.

 Coaching career

 After his playing career was over, he started coaching at Anderson University as a running backs coach before moving on to Ball State.

 Ball State

 Faulkner joined the coaching staff at Ball State as a graduate assistant in 2003, working all the way up to offensive coordinator in 2009.
 He was named the interim head coach in 2010 after Stan Parrish was fired.

 Northern Illinois

 Faulkner left Northern Illinois to accept an assistant coaching position at Pittsburgh before leaving Pittsburgh to take a position at his alma mater Wisconsin.